NFL Rumors: Emmanuel Sanders May Have Just Tweeted His Support Of A Trade To The New England Patriots

 Sanders didn’t give any context and included no caption for the Twitter post, but it was widely seen as a comment to the trade rumors that have grown more prevalent as the October 29 NFL trade deadline approaches.

-The 32-year-old Sanders is in the final year of his contract, and with the Denver Broncos looking to be headed into a full rebuild, he is expected to be on the trade block along with a number of the team’s other veteran players.
+Thirty-two-year-old Sanders is in the final year of his contract, and with the Denver Broncos looking to be headed into a full rebuild, he is expected to be on the trade block along with a number of the team’s other veteran players.
 As the Denver Post noted, the Patriots have been pegged as one of the teams most interested in Sanders.

 The Patriots have already shown interest in Sanders in the past, the Denver Post noted, signing an offer sheet in 2013 when Sanders was on the Pittsburgh Steelers.
 The Steelers would match the offer, but the Patriots may be taking another run at Sanders this year as the team aims for what would be a record-tying fourth straight Super Bowl berth.

 “[ESPN’s Adam] Schefter reports Denver is likely to be open to trading Sanders as the team continues to struggle, most recently suffering a blowout home loss to the Chiefs on Thursday night,” the report noted.

 “The Broncos are mired at 2-5 and dealt Demaryius Thomas to Houston last October for a fourth-round pick.
 According to Schefter, the asking price for Sanders is expected to be higher.”

 — Emmanuel Sanders (@ESanders_10) October 20, 2019